Roy Blunt

 Roy Dean Blunt (born January 10, 1950) is an American politician and lobbyist who served as a United States senator from Missouri from 2011 to 2023.
 A member of the Republican Party, he previously served as the 33rd Missouri Secretary of State (1985–1993) and U.S. Representative for Missouri's 7th congressional district (1997–2011).

 Born in Niangua, Missouri, Blunt is a graduate of Southwest Baptist University and Southwest Missouri State University (now Missouri State University).
 After serving as Missouri Secretary of State from 1985 to 1993, he was elected to the U.S. House of Representatives for Missouri's 7th congressional district in 1996.
 There, he served as Republican Whip from 2003 to 2009.

 Blunt successfully ran for the U.S. Senate in 2010.
 The next year, he was elected vice chairman of the Senate Republican Conference.
 Blunt, who was the dean of Missouri's congressional delegation, was elected to serve as Policy Committee chairman in November 2018.
 On March 8, 2021, he announced that he would not seek reelection in 2022.
 He was succeeded in the U.S. Senate by Missouri Attorney General Eric Schmitt.

 After leaving Congress, Blunt began working for the lobbying firm Husch Blackwell Strategies.
 He also joined as a member of Southwest Airlines' board of directors.

-Early life, education, and career
+Early life

 Blunt was born on January 10, 1950, in Niangua, Missouri, the son of Neva Dora (née Letterman) and Leroy Blunt, a politician.
 He earned a B.A. degree in history in 1970 from Southwest Baptist University.

+Education

 Two years later, he earned a master's degree in history from Southwest Missouri State University.
 During his time in college, he received three draft deferments from the Vietnam War.
 Blunt was a high school history teacher at Marshfield High School in the city of Marshfield from 1970 to 1972; he later taught at Southwest Baptist University and as a member of the adjunct faculty at Drury University.

 He went on to serve as president of Southwest Baptist University, his alma mater, from 1993 to 1996.